meilisearch/documentation/learn/getting_started/supported_os.md

 ## Windows

-The Meilisearch binary works with Windows 11 and later.
+Meilisearch binary works on Windows server 2022 and later.

+Meilisearch test suite indeed runs on Windows server 2022, so we also expect Meilisearch binary to work on Windows OS 10 and later.
+However, you have to know Windows servers and Windows OS can be sometimes different on some points, so we cannot guarantee 100% of compatibilty for Windows OS.